sid1400/AGV-UART-Task/Main_Siddharth_Yash/Documentation/AGV UART Task Documentation 266d30201f49807e90a3ec0e280f7542.md

 5. Setup an internal clock according to the baud rate (using a Timer module).
 6. Transmit Data via UART to an output, (along with Start and Stop bits).

+## Inputs and Outputs:

+Inputs-

+1. `clock`- Represents the main 100Mhz clock
+2. `reset`- Resets everything to default values
+3. `lidar_header` - Containing the LiDAR header
+4. `data`- Containing the processed data to be transmitted - contains 6 bytes for the 3 variables
+5. `flashin` - To indicate start of the transmission process

+Outputs -

+1. `transmitData` - Pin of the UART Output

 ## Algorithm:

 1. Made Internal registers for getting the data, count for transmission, and state for the FSM.